tjleestjohn/Entropic-Scree/README.md

 $$ \mathcal{M}_{i,j} = \frac{I(X_i; X_j)}{H(X_i) + H(X_j) - I(X_i; X_j)} $$

+### Double-Centering Bias Correction (cMDS)
+Because eigendecomposition cannot operate on raw distances, and empirical mutual information estimators suffer from a strictly positive finite-sample bias, the framework executes a **double-centering transformation** ($\mathcal{M}_c = H \mathcal{M} H$) prior to decomposition.
+This single operation serves a dual mathematical purpose:
+1. It safely converts the distance manifold into a coordinate-ready inner-product (Gram) space.
+2. It algebraically neutralizes the positive estimation bias, perfectly centering the Marchenko-Pastur noise bulk at zero and leaving the matrix to map pure **Topological Information Variance**.

 By utilizing a highly optimized, C++ backend to evaluate this matrix, the Entropic Scree:
 * Evaluates pure shared dependency via Copula Theory (Sklar's Theorem), completely immune to marginal shape mismatches.
 * Subsumes non-linear and discrete relationships back into their root generative source.
 * Easily computes an $m \times m$ pairwise matrix regardless of sample size, utterly breaking the $N-1$ algebraic ceiling enforced by standard PCA.

 ### Automated Elbow Detection
 To identify the boundary between true structural signal and finite-sample noise (the Marchenko-Pastur bulk), the script employs a log-space algorithmic assessment.
-It scans backward from the deep noise tail, estimating the true structural elbow only when it detects a massive, sustained phase transition, safely ignoring localized noise ripples.
+It scans backward from the deep noise tail using a sequential Triple-Tap scanner, estimating the true structural elbow only when it detects a massive, sustained phase transition (requiring a strict $20\sigma$ breakout) to safely ignore localized noise ripples.
+In sparse or highly modular environments where a dense continuous noise bulk is absent, the algorithm seamlessly defaults to a robust deterministic fallback: the **Maximum Secondary Spectral Gap**.

 **⚠️ Heuristic Warning ⚠️** The current form of the automatic elbow detector is provided strictly as a convenience heuristic.
 Because real-world noise distributions can vary unpredictably, the user should visually inspect the generated entropic scree plot and formally confirm (or manually override) the detected elbow to ensure the correct generative rank is selected.